michaelnavs/hsi-manipulation/README.md

 <!-- Add demo here!! -->

 Part of my NSF Research work, I was tasked with creating a script to read and load HSI dataset.
-From there, my research advisor wanted me to show individual band images on the screen and show the spectral signature plot of a random pixel on the image.
+From there, my research advisor wanted me show the spectral signature plot of a random pixel on the image.
+Once I was able to plot the spectral signature of a random pixel, I was told to only plot the spectral signature between wavelengths of 460-530.
+After that, I calculated the slope and plotted the line of best fit for the data.

 ### Built With